evant/simplefragment/README.md

 The purpose of this library is to build a better foundation for working with the controller layer in Android-style MVC.
 If you have ever worked with Fragments, you know that they feel more complicated than they need to be, sometimes have unexpected behavior, and are not very extensible.
 SimpleFragment provides an api that is very similar to native fragments but is more powerful, extensible, _and_ easier to understand.

-Here an example of a SimpleFragment.
+Here an example of a SimpleFragment that gets a string from a network call and populates a `TextView`.
 ```java
 public class HelloWorldFragment extends SimpleFragment<SimpleFragment.ViewHolder> {
   static final String STATE_HELLO_TEXT = "STATE_HELLO_TEXT";